All Episodes

 He opposed Reagan's SDI.

-He opposed the first Gulf War.
+He opposed the First Gulf War.

-Uh he voted uh three years later to authorize Bush's um or not three years later, but then the the second time around, Bush 41, he voted for uh the Iraq war as of recently here, but s uh uh voted against the surge.
+He voted three years later to authorize Bush's or not three years later, but then the second time around, Bush 41, he voted for the Iraq war as of recently here, but voted against the surge, said it would be a horrible idea.

 Voted against what?

-He's opposed to offshore drilling.
+He's opposed offshore drilling.

 National Journal ranks Biden the third most liberal.